openaps/docs/docs/docs/While You Wait For Gear/preferences-and-safety-settings.md

 Defaults to false.
 If true, enables an offline-only local wifi hotspot if no Internet available.
 (Do not set to true without testing and understanding how this will impact your connectivity.)

+Default hotspot network name is the rig name; default password is "#OpenAPS" (no quotations).

 #### wide_bg_target_range

 Defaults to false, which means by default only the low end of the pump's BG target range is used as OpenAPS target.
 This is a safety feature to prevent too-wide targets and less-optimal outcomes.
 Therefore the higher end of the target range is used only for avoiding bolus wizard overcorrections.
 Use `wide_bg_target_range: true` to force neutral temps over a wider range of eventualBGs.